AkashSasikumar47/Easy-Indicators-Beginner/README.md

 The Simple Moving Average calculates the average price over a specific number of periods.

 **Use Case:**
-- **Trend Identification:** SMA helps in identifying trends in the price data.
+SMA helps in identifying trends in the price data.
 When the price is above the SMA, it suggests an uptrend, and when below, it suggests a downtrend.

 **How to Use:**
 To use the Simple Moving Average indicator, follow these steps: